telefonicaid/fiware-orion/doc/manuals/user/mqtt_notifications.md

 * `topic` to specify the MQTT topic to use
 * `qos`: to specify the MQTT QoS value to use in the notifications associated to the subscription (0, 1 or 2).
 This is an optional field, if omitted then QoS 0 is used.
+* `user` and `passwd`: optional fields, to be used in the case MQTT broker needs user/password based authentication.
+If used, both fields have to be used together.

 ## Custom notifications